AvivRichman/league-of-legends-dashboard/analysis.md

 **pie chart - type of death**<br />

-&ensp; Description: A pie chart showing the distribution of different types of deaths experienced by the player (e.g., solo deaths, team fight deaths, etc..).<br />
+&ensp; Description: A pie chart showing the distribution of different types of deaths experienced by the player <br />
+&ensp; &ensp; (e.g., solo deaths, team fight deaths, etc..).<br />

 &ensp; Purpose: Visualizes the player's death distribution, helping to understand the circumstances leading to deaths.<br />